mossbanay/Psychology-3-4/Questions/Chapter9.md

 ---

 #### Explain, with reference to research evidence, how a leading question can be used to manipulate memory reconstruction by eyewitnesses

+After a witness observes a brawl outside a nightclub, if the police ask the witness how hard the man smashed his fist into the bouncer's face, they may give an answer that's influenced by the words used in the question.

 #### Explain whether Loftus's research findings on the reconstructive nature of memory are relevant to long-term memories other than episodic memories

+?